Fibromyalgia & Chronic Fatigue Syndrome – Part I

-By the close of the twentieth century, FM/CFS was thought to be primarily a psychiatric illness and was treated with antidepressant and mood stabilizing/seizure meds.
-But research originating from Massachusetts General in 2015 gave us the first evidence that CFS/FM has a brain based inflammatory component to it.
+By the close of the twentieth century, Fibromyalgia and Chronic Fatigue Syndrome was thought to be primarily a psychiatric illness and was treated with antidepressant and mood stabilizing/seizure meds.
+But research originating from Massachusetts General in 2015 gave us the first evidence that Fibromyalgia and Chronic Fatigue Syndrome has a brain based inflammatory component to it.
 This brain based disorder results in a general dysregulation in the patient’s HPAG Axis (hypothalamus, pituitary, adrenal, gonadal axis?—?see figure 1).

 But what sets up individuals for this condition?

 One such cause is brain-based neuroinflammation—primarily situated in the microglia of the brain.
 In other words, immune cells in the brain are overactive.
 The result is HPAG Axis dysfunction that causes a system wide ‘energy crisis.’
 This is a treatable condition if you can determine the root cause and then address the system wide dysregulation that has led up to the neuroinflammatory energy crisis.

 Another related cause is chronic sleep disturbances.
 Disrupted sleep is known to cause chronic fatigue as well as immune system suppression and disrupt neurotransmitter levels.
 In Shift Sleep Work Disorder, patients present with non-restorative sleep, irritability and depression, chronic fatigue, difficultly thinking and low testosterone levels.
 Newer research is associating things ranging from increased risk of breast cancer to diabetes with this condition.
 We are just beginning to learn how important sleep is for our overall health and wellbeing.